 If you’re concerned about looks, it’s worth knowing that UV exposure can seriously desaturate your carpet of any original color it might have had.
 As you peel away the material, you’ll find that the areas of carpet that were tucked away from sun exposure tend to be more saturated in color since they wasn’t too exposed to sun.

 Obviously, if you want to keep your carpets looking, smelling, and feeling fresh, then you’re going to have to spend a lot of time and product to clean it.
+You'll also need a good boat vacuum cleaner too.
 So whatever amount you save on the material itself is probably going to go into the cleaning agents you buy to maintain it.

 Alternatives to Vinyl and Carpet Flooring